ultrasaw/lambda_alerting/README.md

 ## Limitations
 - Solution is limited to the current region.
 - EventBridge's default event bus is used; configuring a custom bus requires additional CloudTrail setup.
-- AWS Config tilizes a managed Rule to check for 0.0.0.0/0 ingress; this rule does not specify who changed the Security Group ingress configuration, only the **account** in which the Security Group became non-compliant.
 - Lambda functions are built locally.
 - No tests are implemented for the Lambda code.
 - State locking is disabled, assuming a single contributor.
 - Uploading the Terraform plan as an artifact may pose a security risk if least-privilege principles are not enforced.
 - Terraform initialization output is not cached, leading to longer job initialization times in GitHub Actions jobs.
+- AWS Config utilizes a managed Rule to check for 0.0.0.0/0 ingress; this rule does not specify who changed the Security Group ingress configuration, only the **account** in which the Security Group became non-compliant.
+Alternatives:
+    - Use CloudTrail instead of AWS Config to alert on any SG Ingress rule change.
+This event will provide an IAM userName asssociated with the change, but an additional processing step, e.g. a Lambda function, will be needed to filter all Ingress events and then trigger the main Lambda function only when a port was opened to 0.0.0.0/0.
+    - Use a custom Rule with AWS Config that can be defined using Guard DSL.
+This option is enticing but it was dropped due to the additional time overhead for the implementation.

 ## Appendix